-It’s a question scientists, gurus, and the rest of us have pondered for centuries: what makes us happier, experiences or money and possessions?
+It’s a question scientists, gurus, and the rest of us have pondered for centuries: what makes you happiest in life: experiences or money and possessions?

 It was a truth I was living when I was 21.